materials-discovery/data-campaign-2122/Exabyte.io_TeamRoom4.md

     *  Vibrational properties computation of materials (Zero point energy, phonons, phonons on grid)
     *  Thermodynamic properties computation of materials (Surface energy)
     *  Chemical properties computation of materials (Energy reaction profile and activation barrier)
-* Access rights:
+* Access Rights:
   - [X] Free to all
   - [X] Commercial
-* Where is the data coming from:
+* Where Is The Data Coming From:
   - [X] any one can upload data
   - [X] provided by repository or platform owners